griddynamics/Behavior-Analytic-Starter-Kit/Chapter 3.md

 How was this product recommendation module incorporated into the web store?
 ---------------------------------------------------------------------------
 Product recommendations is a feature of a web store that can be added on to already functioning web store at any time.
 To demonstrate how this can be done,  we took an off-the-shelf open source web store framework Broadleaf that didn’t have product recommendations, and extended the store to have them.
 Specifically, we did the following things:
-- Extended Web Store UI with simple product recommendation widget to render recommendations as a part of check-out UI
+- Extended Web Store UI with simple product recommendation widget to render recommendations as a part of check-out UI.
-- Extended web store back end to store product recommendations and find recommendations associated with a given set of selected products
+- Extended web store back end to store product recommendations and find recommendations associated with a given set of selected products.
 - Wrote an utility that loads recommendations from a file when recommendations are recomputed The actual computation of recommendations happens outside of the web store and inside the analytics platform.
 The web store should only be concerned with using the recommendations that have been computed somewhere else.